jurajazz/ZenOtifier/README.md

 * [mccal](https://github.com/lmcmicu/mccal.git) by Michael Cufarro
 * [Quick To-Do Pro](http://www.capstralia.com/products/pro) smart software for task management

+# Fine Tuning

-# Windows
+# For Windows

-Notification bubble on Windows requires [**Notifu**](https://www.paralint.com/projects/notifu) application to be installed and available in path.
+* Notification bubble on Windows requires [**Notifu**](https://www.paralint.com/projects/notifu) application to be installed and available in path.
 Then bubble will show for notification of events periodically.

+* Application can be easily put to tray using the [**RBTray**](http://rbtray.sourceforge.net/) utility.